-- ACHSCP Workforce Plan - Rapid service redesign ongoing - Active engagement with schools to raise ACHSCP profile (e.g. Developing the Young Workforce, Career Ready) - Active work with training providers and employers to encourage careers in Health and Social Care (e.g. Foundation Apprenticeships/Modern Apprenticeships through NESCOL, working with Department for Work and Pensions) - Greater use of commissioning model to encourage training of staff - Increased emphasis on health/wellbeing of staff
+- Significantly increased emphasis on health/wellbeing of staff - ACHSCP Workforce Plan - Service redesign ongoing - Engagement with schools to raise ACHSCP profile (eg Developing the Young Workforce, Career Ready) - Work with training providers and employers to encourage careers in Health and Social Care (eg Foundation Apprenticeships/Modern Apprenticeships through NESCOL, working with Department for Work and Pensions) - Greater use of commissioning model to encourage training of staff

-Increased emphasis on communication with staff Greater promotion of flexible working Rapid implementation of hybrid working and its long-term expansion increased collaboration and integration between professional disciplines, third sector, independent sector and communities through Localities.
+Increased emphasis on communication with staff Greater promotion of flexible working Testing implementation of hybrid working and its long-term expansion increased collaboration and integration between professional disciplines, third sector, independent sector and communities through Localities.
 Increased monitoring of staff statistics (sickness, turnover, CPD, complaints etc) through daily Leadership Team meetings, identifying trends.
-Rapid sight and implementation of new Scottish Government, NHSG and ACC workforce policies and guidelines Current performance: Gaps in assurance Managing workforce challenges through daily Leadership Team meetings and Daily Connect Meetings and structures Managing very high level vacancies in comparison to neighbouring Health Boards New Workforce Plan required to be published in April 2022 Lack of oversight of social care workforce capacity Ongoing consultation on National Care Service.
+Awareness of new Scottish Government, NHSG and ACC workforce policies and guidelines Gaps in assurance • Commencement of new Workforce Plan in April, 2022 Commencement of new Worklorder lath in 7 pm, 2022 Comments: Ongoing consultation on National Care Service.
 Any updates arising from the progress of the Service that has a bearing on the risk will be updated in due course.
 Covid-19 Update The emergency has resulted in a requirement for employees to embrace new methods of carrying out their duties, whether this has involved 7-day rostering, remote working or increased flexibility and mobility.
-Some employees have been redeployed to pressured services during the pandemic.
-As we move into the next phase of our community response in partnership with the City Council and linked to the Care for People group, locality development and locality working has been identified as one of 5 priority working groups.
-There is uncertainty regarding the challenges coming in the winter period specifically around managing any local increase in Covid cases, flu outbreak, and increase in health issues caused by lockdown health debt.
-These could all have an impact on how staff are utilised in the coming months.

-- 10 - Description o f Risk: Cause: IJB's becoming Cat egory 1 Respo nders under th e Civil Conting encies Act 200 4.
-Event: Potent tial major impa ct to the citize ns of Aberdeer n if IJB does no ot manage its re esponsibilities under the Act Consequence e: Potential risl k to life, loss o f buildings, rep outational dama age.
-Leadership Team Owner: Chief Officer Risk Rating: low/medium/high/very high HIGH Rationale for Risk Rating: Considered high risk due to the potential major impact to citizens if the IJB does not manage its responsibilities under the Act.
+- 10 - Description o of Risk: Cause: IJB's becoming Cat egory 1 Respo onders under the e Civil Conting encies Act 2004 4.
+Event: Potent tial major impa ct to the citize ns of Aberdeen if IJB does no ot manage its re esponsibilities under the Act Consequence e: Potential ris k to life, loss o of buildings, rep utational dama age.
+Strategic Pric ority: Resilienc e and Connection ons.
+Leadership Team Owner: Chief Officer Risk Rating: low/medium/hig , , , IGH Rationale for Risk Rating: Considered high risk due to the potential major impact to citizens if the IJB does not manage its responsibilities under the Act.
 IMPACT Rationale for Risk Appetite: Almost Certain Likely There is a zero tolerance in relation to not meeting legal and statutory requirements.
-Possible ✓ Unlikely Rare LIKELIHOO D Negligible Minor Moderate Major Extreme Risk Moveme nt: (increase/d ecrease/no cha NO CHANG inge): 6E 30.11.2021 iroup (integrated Mitigating Actions: The Grampian Local Resilience Partnership (GLRP) identifies risks which are likely to manifest.
+Possible ✓ Unlikely Rare LIKELIHOO D Negligible Minor Moderate Major Extreme Risk Moveme nt: (increase/d lecrease/no cha NO CHANG ange): GE 21.02.2022 Aberdee Aberdee NHS Grain Aberdee Group to Aberdee Integration Partners Partners en City Care For en City Council's ampian's Civil Co en City Health ar o monitor Action en City Care For on scheme agree City Resilience Contingencies Ground Social Care Plan of Duties un People Groupement on cross-reg Business Continesilience Direct Group Membership up Membership Partnership's Civil nder the Act). roup (integrated Mitigating Actions: The Grampian Local Resilience Partnership (GLRP) identifies risks which are likely to manifest.
 The Partnership require to have controls in place to manage these risks, particularly the ability to respond to these in an emergency situation.
 Aberdeen City Council are currently reviewing the risks in the City within its risk registers to ensure that the control actions listed are sufficient to mitigate risks.
 During this process, the additional risks may well be identified, based on risk assessment within operational areas, which may impact on the ability to respond.
 The result will be a risk register incorporating all risks relating to organisational resilience for the City.
 The City Resilience Group will be responsible for managing these risks through its membership and liaison with other services not represented on the Group.
 Senior Manager On Call governance documents and arrangements within the Aberdeen City Health and Social Care Partnership (stored on Teams and hard copy), and links into the equivalent structures in ACC and NHSG.